 As a bonus, Shopify also has a directory of Experts that you can hire to solve your issues for you.
 However, you must also remember that Shopify offers no support for any third-party theme or apps you may be using.

 WordPress powers nearly 35% of all the websites on the web, hence there is no dearth of support availability.
 Not only do you have paid WordPress development services that you can use, but there is also a thriving community of who can support you free of cost.

 A little bit of digging can enable you to find solutions to pretty much all general issues that surround WordPress.

 While being free & open-source is a great thing, it does cost you a hassle-free support experience.
 If you have a very niche-specific issue that hasn’t happened before, then you’ll have a very hard time finding free support mechanisms.

 As WordPress is a self-hosted platform, you don’t get any dedicated support personnel which makes finding solutions for specific problems very difficult & laborious.

 Now that we reach our conclusion what’s the verdict, which is a better platform for your business?
 Well, the answer to that question is going to be pretty simple; “it depends on your needs”.

 As you can see above, both WordPress and Shopify have their strengths and weaknesses.
 Shopify is the best platform for a business that doesn’t need to worry about its immediate liquidity and can throw money at the problem to solve it.
 WordPress on the other hand, is a far more substantial platform, as it requires you to master it and grow on your own.

 So, back to the million-dollar question, who has the edge?
 Well, in our professional opinion WordPress is the clear winner.
-Not only does WordPress have great value for next to no money, but it also doesn’t charge you for every little thing you do with your store.
+It allows you independent website designing and also doesn’t charge you for every little thing you do with your store.